FifiTheBulldog/ios-settings-urls/README.md

 If you find any URLs that are not included in this list or don't work for you, issues and/or pull requests are welcomed.

 ~~I also respond to comments on the original Reddit post.~~ **Update:** As of 2021-02-10, the post is 180 days old and is therefore archived.
 No further comments can be made there, and as it is approaching the character limit for Reddit posts anyway, I have ceased updating it.
-All futured edits will only be made in this repository, not on the post.
+All future edits will only be made in this repository, not on the post.

 You can also DM me on Reddit ([u/FifiTheBulldog](https://www.reddit.com/user/FifiTheBulldog)), mention me on Twitter ([@FifiTheBulldog](https://twitter.com/FifiTheBulldog)), or find me on the r/shortcuts Discord server (@colin273).